RVarshinee/Customer/README.md

 The customers can send the messages using API endpoint through a simple web form.

 Clone the project in Visual Studio Code.
-To run the project, use node server.js command.
+To run the project, use "node server.js" command.

 Installations to be done: